afry-south/mix-match-cv/result_and_conclusion.md

 - Data collection
 - Labelling Data
 - Processing data
+- Imbalanced Data

 #### Describe your conclusions and results?
+- Tfidf works (poorly?) because of the vast amount of dimensions offered by our dataset of resumes.
+- KMeans
+-

 #### Is there a potential for further development?
 - Structuring the data in the assignments, adding keywords etc could generally be helpful when user skims/search assignments.